 This is an extract from the book Successful student recruitment with Google Ads by Guus Goorts.
 Download your free copy here.

 Online advertising can be a great, cost-effective way to get more applications from abroad.
-To be successful, though, international online campaigns need to be different in a number of ways.
+To be successful, though, international student recruitment campaigns need to be different in a number of ways.
 That is, they need to

 1. be tailored to the target country,